 The Bank manages credit risk based on the risk profile of the borrower or counterparty, repayment sources, the nature of underlying collateral, and other support given current events, conditions and expectations.
 Credit risk management begins with an assessment of the credit risk profile of the borrower or counterparty based on an analysis of their financial position.
 As part of the overall credit risk assessment of a borrower or counterparty, credit exposures are assigned a risk rating and are subject to approval based on defined credit approval standards.
+High Value Proposals are subject to approvals by Credit Approval Council ("CAC").
 Subsequent to loan origination, risk ratings are monitored on an ongoing basis.
 If necessary, risk ratings are adjusted to reflect changes in the financial condition and cash flow of a borrower or counterparty.

-The Bank has a policy of internal rating on a scale of Risk Rating ("RR") 1-11, and the RR is continuously monitored with a change in RR as and when it is warranted.
-Exposures with RR of 8 or more (criticized assets) are subject to intensive scrutiny by the senior management.
+BANA India follows the policy of internal rating on a scale of Risk Rating ("RR") 1-11, and the RR is regularly monitored.
+Exposures with RR of 8 or worse (criticized assets) are subject to additional scrutiny and monitoring.

 Unhedged Foreign Currency Exposure ("UFCE") of the borrower is an area of risk for the individual entity as well as for the entire financial system; as entities who do not hedge their exposure may incur significant losses due to exchange rate movements, which in turn can reduce their capability to service the loans taken from the banks.
-In line with the RBI circular dated January 15, 2014, BANA India has put in place a process to ascertain the amount of UFCE, estimate the extent of likely loss and riskiness due to UFCE, and provide for incremental capital & make incremental provision, as warranted.
+In line with the RBI circular dated January 15, 2014, BANA India has put in place a process to as certain the amount of UFCE, estimate the extent of likely loss and riskiness due to UFCE, and provide for incremental capital & make incremental provision, as warranted.